 - 95% find the sound ‘clear’ – Clarity and naturalness are related (figure 2.) and high clarity ratings are also likely due to the absence of comb-filtering (delay-based distortion).

-- Own voice perceived as more natural for PureSound than for own hearing aids – This result was especially is interesting – and somewhat unexpected – since these are experienced users who should be very used to how their own voice sounds in their own hearing aids (figure 3.).
+- Own voice perceived as more natural for PureSound than for own hearing aids – This result was especially interesting – and somewhat unexpected – since these are experienced users who should be very used to how their own voice sounds in their own hearing aids (figure 3.).
 Yet, more people found PureSound natural.

-- 95% indicted good ability to localise sources with PureSound versus 67% for own hearing aids – Again, this is an area where we would expect the user’s habituation to their own hearing aids to deny PureSound the advantage (figure 4.).
+- 95% indicated good ability to localise sources with PureSound versus 67% for own hearing aids – Again, this is an area where we would expect the user’s habituation to their own hearing aids to deny PureSound the advantage (figure 4.).

 - 82% of PureSound users are satisfied with Moment in noisy backgrounds – In addition to the specifically delay-related parameters, the survey also included more general questions about hearing aid experience.
 Among these was satisfaction with hearing in noise, a crucial factor in overall hearing aid satisfaction.
 The results showed that 82% were satisfied with PureSound in noisy backgrounds, confirming the appropriateness of the choices made for the programme.
 This is a very strong result for such a difficult situation and compares favourably to users’ satisfaction with own hearing aids at 54%.